Equivariant toric geometry and Euler-Maclaurin formulae: Euler-Maclaurin formulae via equivariant Hirzebruch-Riemann-Roch

 with $u_F$ the facet normals, the polytope $P(h)$ with shifted faces is defined by inequalities

 with $h=(h_F)_F$ a vector with real entries indexed by the facets $F$ of $P$.
 Moreover, $Todd(\frac{\partial}{\partial h})$ is the differential operator defined by:

-The relation between formula (\ref{EM-h}) and the equivariant Hirzebruch-Riemann-Roch theorem is only indicated in \cite{KP}, but not used (but see, e.g., the proof of \cite{CLS}[Thm.13.5.6]).
+The relation between formula (\ref{EM-h}) and the equivariant Hirzebruch-Riemann-Roch theorem is only indicated in \cite{KP}, but not used (but see, for instance, the proof of \cite{CLS}[Thm.13.5.6]).
 Moreover, it is clearly pointed out that exponential functions $f(x)=e^{\langle x,z\rangle}$ are needed to work with rational polyhedral cones.
 From this, one then gets the result for polynomials $f$ (compare also with \cite{CLS}[Sect.13.5]).

 For a direct extension of (\ref{EM-h}) to simple lattice polytopes, with a corresponding more complicated Todd operator $Todd(\frac{\partial}{\partial h})$, see \cite{BrV1} as well as the nice survey \cite{KSW}.
-The approach to the Euler-Maclaurin formula (\ref{EM-h}) through the equivariant Hirzebruch-Riemann-Roch theorem for projective simplicial toric varieties corresponding to simple lattice polytopes is due to Brion-Vergne, see \cite{BrV2}[Thm.4.5]. \\
+The approach to the Euler-Maclaurin formula (\ref{EM-h}) through the equivariant Hirzebruch-Riemann-Roch theorem for projective simplicial toric varieties corresponding to simple lattice polytopes is due to Brion-Vergne, see \cite{BrV2}[Thm.4.5].